-- a) a minimum \$300 for 1 day; or if longer than 2 days then the fee to be negotiated for the conduct of judges' seminar - b) a minimum \$30 per candidate for the marking of all levels of theory papers F to A. - c) a minimum \$20 per candidate for the marking of Young Horse theory papers - a minimum \$75 per candidate undertaking a practical exam where the OC provides all results on a spreadsheet.
-If the OC is unable to provide this assistance, there will be a cost involved to cover the additional work done by the JE at \$50 per hour per candidate maximum \$150 per candidate - e) minimum \$50 per candidate for the assessing of Young Horse practical exam
+- a) a minimum \$300 for 1 day; or if longer than 2 days then the fee to be negotiated for the conduct of judges' seminar - b) a minimum \$30 per candidate for the marking of all levels of theory papers F to A incl Young Horse - c) a minimum \$75 per candidate undertaking a practical exam where the OC provides all results on a spreadsheet.
+If the OC is unable to provide this assistance, there will be a cost involved to cover the additional work done by the JE at \$50 per hour per candidate maximum \$150 per candidate - d) minimum \$50 per candidate for the assessing of Young Horse practical exam - e) in addition to the above, where the Judge Educator is driving to the fixture they may claim mileage at 60c per km for the round trip

-- f) in addition to the above, where the Judge Educator is driving to the fixture they may claim mileage at 60c per km for the round trip - g) \$30 per candidate for each shadow judging session - h) when a rider, who is also an accredited judge, has entered to compete at an event and subsequently is asked to judge at the same event, the usual practice shall be that the rider/judge is paid the judging honorarium only, but not the travel money.
+- f) \$30 per candidate for each shadow judging session - g) when a rider, who is also an accredited judge, has entered to compete at an event and subsequently is asked to judge at the same event, the usual practice shall be that the rider/judge is paid the judging honorarium only, but not the travel money.